-Contingencies related to the Merger Agreement- In connection with the Combangio Acquisition, the Company agreed to make additional payments based on the achievement of certain milestone events related to KPI-012.
+Company agreed to make additional payments based on the achievement of certain milestone events related to KPI-012.
 The Company recognized certain contingent consideration liabilities at fair value on the acquisition date, and revalues the remaining obligations each reporting period.
 The total potential maximum payout for the milestone payments, which have been recorded as liabilities at fair value, is \$40,000 and the milestone payments are contingent upon the achievement of specified development, regulatory and commercialization milestones.
-Following the achievement of the Dosing Milestone in February 2023, the Company paid an aggregate of \$2,500 in cash and \$2,354 in shares of the Company's common stock (representing an aggregate of 105,038 shares of the Company's common stock) to the former Combangio Equityholders in March 2023.
-The Company will pay the remaining amount due in connection with the Dosing Milestone of \$146 in cash in January 2024.
-Additionally, pursuant to the Merger Agreement, the Company could trigger potential future sales-based milestone payments of up to \$65,000.
-Because the achievement of these sales-based milestones related to KPI-012 was not considered probable as of September 30, 2023 or December 31, 2022, such contingencies have not been recorded in the Company's condensed consolidated financial statements.
+Following the achievement of the First Dosing Milestone in February 2023, the Company paid an aggregate of \$2,500 in cash and \$2,354 in shares of the Company's common stock (representing an aggregate of 105,038 shares of the Company's common stock) to the former Combangio Equityholders in March 2023.
+The Company paid the remaining amount due in connection with the First Dosing Milestone of \$146 in cash in January 2024.
+Additionally, pursuant to the merger agreement for the Combangio Acquisition, the Company could trigger potential future sales-based milestone payments of up to \$65,000.
+Because the achievement of these sales-based milestones related to KPI-012 was not considered probable as of March 31, 2024 or December 31, 2023, such contingencies have not been recorded in the Company's condensed consolidated financial statements.
 Amounts related to contingent milestone payments are not considered contractual obligations as they are contingent on the successful achievement of certain development, regulatory or commercial milestones.